 How an Actor’s Voice becomes a Machine’s Voice

 Once an actor is chosen to provide the voice of the assistant,recording the actor’s voice comes next.
 This process that can last anywhere from 10 to 20 hours to get a solid sample of the actor’s voice.
-The recorded materials can include any number of different scripts, including things like navigation instructions, short question responses, audio books and yes, even a joke or two.
+The recorded materials can include any number of different voice over scripts, including things like navigation instructions, short question responses, audio books and yes, even a joke or two.

 While 20 hours or recording provides a good sample of a voice, it’s certainly not enough to create every single possible the virtual assistant may need to make.
 That’s where technology comes in.
 After the speech is chopped up into blocks of components, technology, such as Wavenet, can arrange those blocks into new words and phrases as needed.

 The key is ensuring those new words and phrases sound more human than they do synthetic, or as if you’re speaking to another person instead of a robot.
 Artificial intelligence techniques can help, which is what Apple uses to make Siri sound more human.

 As human as voice assistants may sound, they’re still machines.While they can help with many mundane tasks, or even deliver an occasional joke, they can’t take the place of real human connections.
 And since they rely on human voice recordings to develop their own voices, they evidently can’t take the place of real human voice over actors, either.

 Looking for voice over work from a real human?
 Contact Debbie today.